Who's the Sharp Objects killer? The top theories, broken down

 Amma

-If Adora gets points for worst TV mom, Amma deserves mention as the scariest, cruelest teenager on the small screen.
+If Adora gets points for worst TV mom, Amma deserves mention as the scariest, cruelest teenager on the small screen, though it's hard not to feel sorry for her now that we've seen the twisted mothering she's endured.
 She bullies and ridicules her older sister in front of the detective she believes could be Camille's love interest.
 She sticks chewing gum in Camille's hair.
 She even peer-pressures her sister to party and do drugs with her.
 She throws a tantrum because a piece of furniture in her dollhouse doesn't match her mother's real house.
 "We don't want more little girls showing up without their teeth," she tells John Keene without a hint of shame or fear.

 Amma could just have decided to get rid of Natalie and Ann because she was jealous of all the attention the girls were getting from Adora.